undercover-el/undercover.el/README.md

 - it assumes a certain development cycle of your package (using [Cask](https://github.com/cask/cask), [Travis CI](https://travis-ci.org/) and [Coveralls](https://coveralls.io/));
 - it doesn't support test coverage for byte-compiled files;
 - it based on `edebug` and can have some issues with macros coverage.
+It doesn't support [Circular Objects](http://www.gnu.org/software/emacs/manual/html_node/elisp/Circular-Objects.html).

 Check out [combined usage example](https://github.com/sviridov/undercover.el-combined-usage-example) and [buttercup integration example](https://github.com/sviridov/undercover.el-buttercup-integration-example) for more information.